GDanyi96/pmhc_minibinder_pipeline/docs/narrative.md

 The discrimination between positives (4.5 to 4.9 Å iPAE, 94 to 96 ipLDDT) and negatives (24.7 to 25.7 Å, 31 to 35) is clean.
 The iPAE gap is ~20 Å and the ipLDDT gap is ~60 points.
 The ipLDDT separation is sharper than the iPAE separation and is the more discriminating signal in this calibration.

+A BSA caveat.
+The cycle 1 positive controls are full-length TCRs with BSA ~2700 Å².
+De novo minibinders are smaller and contact a smaller patch of the pMHC; Liu et al. [2] report minibinder BSAs in the 800 to 1200 Å² range.
+The iPAE comparison across cycle 1 controls and de novo designs is valid (iPAE is a normalized AF2 confidence score), but BSA should be read against the Baker minibinder range, not against the cycle 1 TCR controls.

 The P3 result needs unpacking.
 P3 is the Baker WT1 binder folded against MART-1 ELAGIGILTV on the same HLA-A\*02:01.
 If AF2 iPAE were a complete specificity readout, P3 should have scored substantially worse than P1.
 Instead it scored on par.
 This is the documented AF2 specificity blind spot.
 Householder et al. [4] address it with a proteome-wide Hamming scan; Liu et al. [2] address it with yeast display experimental validation; Mares et al. [5] quantified it at AUROC 0.06 to 0.22 for sequence-based predictors on structurally valid peptides.
 The cycle 1 calibration reproduced the literature concern in our own hands.
 Stage 3 (in silico cross-panning plus Hamming proteome scan) is the answer, and this P3 result is the empirical justification for it.

 A side note on the cycle 1 halt rule.
 The initial halt rule required P1 to rank first or second of five by iPAE.
 That rule failed: P1 ranked third behind P3 (4.54) and P2 (4.56), separated by ~0.3 Å from both.
 The rule was poorly chosen.
 A controls panel doesn't fail because of an unexpected ordering between two positives at essentially identical scores.
 It fails when discrimination between positives and negatives breaks down.
 The rule was replaced with three component criteria: P1 below threshold, P2 within published calibration, clean positive/negative separation.
 All three pass.
 Logged in the trap book.